-Thai Foot Massage is an effective modality, both in pre and post event physical activity.
-Foot massage can help relax leg muscles and it will also contribute to full-body relaxation and a reduction of stress and anxiety.
+Thai Foot Massage is an effective modality, both in pre and post-event physical activity.
+A foot massage can help relax leg muscles and it will also contribute to full-body relaxation and a reduction of stress and anxiety.
 Foot and leg massage will improve flexibility, and alleviate discomfort, caused by lactic acid around your muscles.
 Recovery time between sports practice and events is reduced.
-This helps keep your body in prime condition for the next event, and alleviate issues such as, tight hamstrings, tight quads, shin splints, plantar fasciitis, and ankle and knee joint pain.
+This helps keep your body in prime condition for the next event and alleviate issues such as tight hamstrings, tight quads, shin splints, plantar fasciitis, and ankle and knee joint pain.

 Remedial Foot Massage

 Thai Foot Massage is a “panacea” for workers engaged in prolonged periods of static standing, which is repeated several times a week.
-Those workers who are most at risk include: retail staff, hospitality staff, assembly line workers, security staff, engineers, catering staff, library assistants, hair stylists and laboratory technicians.
-Leg and foot massage can improve postural misalignment and reduce resulting chronic pain.
-Distorted posture can lead to shortening of lower back and hip muscles, which in turn causes pain in the lower back, hips and knees.
+Those workers who are most at risk include retail staff, hospitality staff, assembly line workers, security staff, engineers, catering staff, library assistants, hairstylists, and laboratory technicians.
+Leg and foot massage can improve postural misalignment and reduce the resulting chronic pain.
+Distorted posture can lead to shortening of lower back and hip muscles, which in turn causes pain in the lower back, hips, and knees.

 History of Thai Reflexology